Walid-Belmo/MVP-WARINA-3/README.md

 1. **Follow the modular structure** - don't put everything in one file
 2. **Update this README** if you add new features or change architecture
 3. **Test thoroughly** - especially pin interactions and code execution
-4. **Maintain backward compatibility** with existing functionality
+4. **Maintain ESP32 compatibility** - this is an ESP32 learning tool
 5. **Use consistent naming** conventions across all files

 ---

-This architecture provides a solid foundation for the Arduino Learning Game while maintaining clean, maintainable code that can easily be extended with new features.
+This architecture provides a solid foundation for the ESP32 Learning Game while maintaining clean, maintainable code that teaches students real-world ESP32 programming skills used in robotics, drones, and IoT projects.